Blitzkrieg: Economics

-In the 1960s, Alan Milward developed a theory of blitzkrieg economics, that Germany could not fight a long war and chose to avoid comprehensive rearmament and armed in breadth, to win quick victories.
+In the 1960s, Alan Milward developed a theory of blitzkrieg economics: Germany could not fight a long war and chose to avoid comprehensive rearmament and armed in breadth to win quick victories.
 Milward described an economy positioned between a full war economy and a peacetime economy.
 The purpose of the blitzkrieg economy was to allow the German people to enjoy high living standards in the event of hostilities and avoid the economic hardships of the First World War.

 Overy wrote that blitzkrieg as a "coherent military and economic concept has proven a difficult strategy to defend in light of the evidence".
 Milward's theory was contrary to Hitler's and German planners' intentions.
 The Germans, aware of the errors of the First World War, rejected the concept of organizing its economy to fight only a short war.
 Therefore, focus was given to the development of armament in depth for a long war, instead of armament in breadth for a short war.
 Hitler claimed that relying on surprise alone was "criminal" and that "we have to prepare for a long war along with surprise attack".
-During the winter of 1939–40, Hitler demobilized many troops from the army to return as skilled workers to factories because the war would be decided by production, not a quick "Panzer operation".
+During the winter of 1939–1940, Hitler demobilized many troops from the army to return as skilled workers to factories because the war would be decided by production, not a quick "Panzer operation".

 In the 1930s, Hitler had ordered rearmament programs that cannot be considered limited.
-In November 1937 Hitler had indicated that most of the armament projects would be completed by 1943–45.
+In November 1937, he had indicated that most of the armament projects would be completed by 1943–1945.
 The rearmament of the Kriegsmarine was to have been completed in 1949 and the Luftwaffe rearmament program was to have matured in 1942, with a force capable of strategic bombing with heavy bombers.
-The construction and training of motorized forces and a full mobilization of the rail networks would not begin until 1943 and 1944 respectively.
+The construction and the training of motorized forces and a full mobilization of the rail networks would not begin until 1943 and 1944, respectively.
 Hitler needed to avoid war until these projects were complete but his misjudgements in 1939 forced Germany into war before rearmament was complete.